flux-framework/flux-docs/jobs/batch.rst

   $ cat flux-ƒWZEQa8X.out
   Print the resources allocated to this batch job
-  2 Machines, 4 Cores, 8 PUs
+  2 Nodes, 4 Cores, 0 GPUs
   Use sleep to emulate a parallel program
   Run the program at a total of 4 processes each requiring 1 core.
 These processes are equally spread across 2 nodes.